zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 specified for [DNS Response], [EDNS Response], and [DNSSEC Response], respectively, in the same specification.

-> > How the term "[DNSSEC Query]" is used can bee sen in the next example below.
+> > How the term "[DNSSEC Query]" is used can be seen in the next example below.
 > >
 > > The steps should be written in such a way that it is reasonably possible to
 > > use them to execute the test case manually using tools such as [`dig`][dig].